1969 German Grand Prix

 Bruce McLaren finished third driving the McLaren M7C.

-Mario Andretti drove a Lotus 63 in the race, but retired on the first lap.
+Mario Andretti drove a 4WD Lotus 63 in the race, but the heavy car crashed on the first lap.

 The 1969 German Grand Prix was a Formula One motor race held at Nürburgring on 3 August 1969.
 It was race 7 of 11 in both the 1969 World Championship of Drivers and the 1969 International Cup for Formula One Manufacturers.
-Twelve Formula Two cars were also entered into the race, though they were not eligible to score points.
+Due to the long track and few laps, Formula Two cars were again allowed to enter the race, though they were not eligible to score WC points.

-The 14-lap race was won by Belgian driver Jacky Ickx, driving a works Brabham-Ford.
+The 14-lap race was won by Belgian driver Jacky Ickx, driving a works Brabham BT26-Ford.
 Ickx took pole position, led the final eight laps and set the fastest lap of the race.
-Scotland's Jackie Stewart finished second in a Matra-Ford, with New Zealand's Bruce McLaren third in a McLaren-Ford.
+Scotland's Jackie Stewart finished second in a Matra MS80-Ford, expanding his lead in the championship, with New Zealand's Bruce McLaren third in a McLaren M7A-Ford.